MicrosoftDocs/query-docs/query-languages/m/azurestorage-blobs.md

 <code>AzureStorage.Blobs(<b>account</b> as text, optional <b>options</b> as nullable record) as table</code>

 ## About

-Returns a navigational table containing all containers found in the Azure Storage account.
-Each row has the container name and a link to the container blobs.
+Returns a navigational table containing a row for each container found at the account URL, <code>account</code>, from an Azure storage vault.
+Each row contains a link to the container blobs.